U.S. judge sends ex-Trump campaign head Manafort to jail pre-trial

 Manafort resigned in August 2016 following a news report he had received possibly illegal payments from Yanukovych’s political party.

-A June 8 indictment accused Manafort and Konstantin Kilimnik, a Manafort aide and political operative, of having ties to Russian intelligence, with tampering with witnesses about their past lobbying for Ukraine’s former pro-Russian government.
+Legal experts say Mueller wants to keep applying pressure on Manafort to plead guilty and assist prosecutors with the probe.

-The indictment accused Manafort and Kilimnik of attempting to call, text and send encrypted messages starting in February to two people from a political discussion group - the so-called Hapsburg Group - that worked with Manafort to promote Ukraine’s interests in a bid to sway their testimony.
+“Either he can double down in his resolve to fight it or it’s the last straw and it breaks his will and he decides to work out a plea bargain,” Michael Zeldin, a former federal prosecutor, told Reuters.

-“This is Paul.
-Paul Manafort.
-I need to give you a heads up,” Andres said, citing testimony that Person D1 provided prosecutors.
-“I need to give you a heads up about Hapsburg ...
-It’s important that we talk.”
+A June 8 indictment accused Manafort and an aide with tampering with witnesses about their past lobbying for Ukraine’s former pro-Russian government.

-Person D1, Andres said, quickly hung up the phone on Manafort while he was still talking and later contacted the Special Counsel’s office.
+The indictment accused them of attempting to call, text and send encrypted messages starting in February to two people from a political discussion group - the so-called Hapsburg Group - that worked with Manafort to promote Ukraine’s interests in a bid to sway their testimony.

-Reporting by Sarah N. Lynch and Warren Strobel; Additional reporting by Nathan Layne; Writing by Alistair Bell; Editing by Jonathan Oatis and Grant McCool
+Reporting by Sarah N. Lynch and Warren Strobel; Additional reporting by Nathan Layne and Jonathan Landay; Writing by Alistair Bell; Editing by Jonathan Oatis and Grant McCool